MojosBeans100/MS4-spaceport/TESTING.md

 # Testing Strategy

 ## API Restrictions
 The Skywatch API has strict limits, restrictions and formatting to return data.
-Therefore the form fields in particular were tested extensively in order to ensure it is not possible for the user to submit invalid data.
+The API documentation was read in detail to understand these restrictions.
+Therefore the form fields (AOI and interval dates and period in particular) were tested extensively in order to ensure it is not possible for the user to submit invalid data.

 ### AOI

 #### AOI format
 The AOI must be delivered to the API in a specific format.
-The Mapbox map provides the data in geoJSON format; this can be indexed as required to create the correct format.
+The Mapbox map provides the data in geoJSON format upon completion of a polygon.

 #### Area size
 The API requires an AOI between 25 and 10,000 km2.
 The *createMap()* function tests that the AOI is between these values, and feeds back to the user that there is an AOI size error and does not allow form progression.